Decommissioning

 Planning

 Woodside continues to develop processes to embed sustainable decommissioning principles at a project’s development phase, including early analysis of options.
 Woodside recognises that decommissioning is an integral part of project planning and should be assessed holistically to support project decisions.
-Woodside remains committed to decommissioning outcomes aligned with local regulatory requirements and industry best practices.
+Woodside remains committed to aligning decommissioning outcomes with local regulatory requirements and industry best practices.

 The decommissioning requirements for each Woodside asset is identified in an asset-specific closure management plan, which is then maintained for the life of the asset.
-During an asset’s operating life, these closure plans enable future decommissioning requirements by ensuring facility operations and maintenance are aligned to meeting them.
+During an asset’s operating life, these closure plans assist future decommissioning requirements by ensuring facility operations and maintenance are aligned to meeting them.

 Research and technology

 Woodside is a founding member of Australia’s National Decommissioning Research Initiative (NDRI).
 NDRI is a collaborative industry fund that undertakes independent environment research to support the future assessment on the benefits, risks and impacts of different decommissioning options for offshore oil and gas infrastructure.
+NDRI is in Phase 2 of its research program, which commenced in 2023 and is planned to run through to 2026.
+Phase 2 is focusing on improving the understanding of the marine environment around existing infrastructure.

 • Technology advancement in well plug and abandonment execution